Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ## Features

+- Runs the application in-process using a custom runtime host
-- Detects and installs missing .NET runtime
+- Detects and installs missing dependencies
+  - Required version of .NET runtime
-- Detects and installs missing Visual C++ redistributable binaries
+  - Required Visual C++ binaries
-- Detects and installs missing Windows updates
+  - Required Windows updates
-- Provides GUI to guide the user through the installation process
-- Runs the application directly through `hostfxr.dll`
-- Routes command line arguments and environment variables
-- Inherits version info, manifest, icons, and other resources
 - Works out-of-the-box on Windows 7 and higher
 - Supports all platforms in a single executable
+- Integrates seamlessly within the build process
+- Assimilates application resources, such as version info, icons, and manifest
-- No file size or performance overhead
+- Imposes no overhead in file size or performance
-- Zero-setup integration

 ## Video